nattlip/com.jilles.rfxcom.3/README.md

 # Rfxcom.3

-Read and writes to rfxcom devices
+Read and writes to rfxcom devices with sdk3 chnages from sdk2